All Episodes

 Anyway, thanks for the call, Ron.

-If the government exacerbates it with easy money and a subprime bailout for Wall Street, we're gonna put off the day of reckoning, friend.
+If the government exacerbates it with easy money and a subprime bailout for Wall Street, we're going to put off the day of reckoning, friends.

 So that's coming up next hour on the program.

-In the meantime, I am Jason Lewis, and this is Aaron from the great state of Iowa, the epicenter for two thousand and eight, right now, at least for the next few days.
+In the meantime, I am Jason Lewis, and this is Aaron from the great state of Iowa, the epicenter for 2008, right now, at least for the next few days.

 Welcome to the Rush Limbaugh program.